- What did you do?

 I was angry.
 I value freedom and truth.
 Everything in Raja's attitude led me to believe that she lied.
 She could have thrown Anas behind bars had she pressed charges.
 For some reason she didn't.
 Trying to make sense of it, I put things into perspective.
 This was Morocco.
 A country I had myself fled for its social pressure and lack of freedom, and I am a man...

 I was relieved for Anas.
 Despite his presumed innocence and all his protests, I still call him "the rapist".
-Real friends never miss a chance.
+Real friends never miss a chance to bully each other.